xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 # Evaluation Management

-## Introduction&#x20;
+## Introduction

-This indicator takes information from the ERC (Evaluation Resource Center) to measure the performance in managing evaluation, including the timely conduct of evaluations, the completion and implementation of management responses, and the quality of decentralised evaluations.&#x20;
+This indicator takes information from the ERC (Evaluation Resource Center) to measure the performance in managing evaluation, including the timely conduct of evaluations, the completion and implementation of management responses, and the quality of decentralised evaluations.

-This is both a Global, Regional, and Country Office level indicator.&#x20;
+This is both a Global, Regional, and Country Office level indicator.

 ## Organisational Objective

 The organisational objective can be broken down into three parts:

 1. 100% of  planned evaluations were completed on time.
-2. 100% of completed evaluations have management responses with no overdue key actions.&#x20;
+2. 100% of completed evaluations have management responses with no overdue key actions.
-3. 100% of evaluations are of acceptable quality.&#x20;
+3. 100% of evaluations are of acceptable quality.

 ## Notes

 * We exclude UNV, UNCDF, UNOSSC
-*